 Is it possible to heal from church hurts?
 Will the hurt ever go away from Christians who wounded me?
 You may be asking yourself a string of these questions.
 And while the healing is never easy, I hope this series has at least infused you with a slight possibility that hope for the healing is possible both here and here.

-But yet, the hurts are still there and we’re going to have to go through the healing process with God.
+The church hurts are still there for my husband, Michael and I and we’re going to have to go through the healing process with God.
 Here are some of the steps we will be taking and some steps you can take and modify to heal from church hurts.

 1.Don’t hold back the hurt from God as you initiate your healing from church hurts.